QUESTIONS, ANSWERED PLAINLY

 What behaviors does Meridian help monitor?

-Meridian helps monitor behaviors such as revenge trading, overtrading, stop-loss manipulation, oversizing, and rule violations.
+Meridian helps monitor behaviors such as revenge trading, stop-loss manipulation, oversizing, hold bias, position overstay, rule violations, and overtrading pace.